ChrisMoller/libquat/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;[s $a_0$**i** $a_1$**j** $a_2$**k**]

-where the elements of vector $a$ are real.
+where the elements of the vector are real.
 Quaternions have a fair number of applications, but my use of them are in 3-space rotations in computer graphics.

 For the most part this library just overloads all the applicable C++ operators